Super Bowl LVIII: Aftermath

 This marked the Chiefs' third Super Bowl title and fourth Super Bowl appearance in five seasons, leading many sports commentators to consider them to be a dynasty.

 After the game, the 49ers fired defensive coordinator Steve Wilks after one season on the job, citing poor defensive performances through the playoffs including the Super Bowl.

 During the 2024 season, the Chiefs raced to a 9–0 start for the first time since the 2013 season.
 They finished with a league-best 15–2 record, becoming the first 15-win team since the 2015 Carolina Panthers, and reached their third straight Super Bowl.
-However, their bid to become the first team to win three consecutive Super Bowls ended with a 40-22 loss to the NFC champion Philadelphia Eagles.
+However, their bid to become the first team to win three consecutive Super Bowls ended with a 40–22 loss to the NFC champion Philadelphia Eagles.

 The 49ers started the 2024 season at 5–4, but a collapse during the second half of the season led to a 6–11 record and missing the playoffs for the first time since the 2020 season, and the worst record for a team coming off a Super Bowl loss since the 2003 Oakland Raiders.

 Victory parade

 A 2 mi victory parade ran from Sixth Street to Union Station on February 14.
 The city council authorized almost $1 million in spending for the parade.

 A shooting took place at Union Station shortly after the parade.
 Lisa Lopez-Galvan, a DJ of local radio station KKFI, was killed and at least 22 others were non-fatally injured, including 11 children.
-Three suspects are arrested, two of them armed.
+Three suspects were arrested, with two of the suspects being armed.